 Verification of Asset Ownership

-NFTs cannot be split; therefore, only one person or organization may claim ownership.
+NFTs cannot be split; only one person or organization may claim ownership.

 Proof of Originality

 We’re the first to employ blockchain to secure the electronics supply chain.
-To decrease risks throughout the electronics supply chain, a blockchain-based monitoring system is offered.
+A blockchain-based monitoring system is offered to decrease risks throughout the electronics supply chain.

 NFTs make it easier to transfer tokenized asset ownership globally.
 Blockchains